Languages

 The following email received by the British Council describes our amazing path on our global learning journey:

-Dear International coordinator,
+Dear International Coordinator,

 Here are the assessor’s comments on your Impact Evaluation, to highlight where your application was particularly impressive and points to take note of as you continue to develop the international dimension in your school:

-Kind regards,
+Best regards,

-The International School Award team
+The International School Award Team

 British Council